 Andreadis graduated from Butler in 1996 with a degree in Secondary Education.
 Lou stayed at Butler and worked for four years as assistant coach for track and field and football as well as a part-time teacher at an Indianapolis grade school, IHM.
 In 2001 he was the head girls track and assistant football coach at his alma mater, Anderson High School in Cincinnati, Ohio.

 Assistant Coach - Jumps

-Assistant coach Steve Jones is in his seventh year as the jumps coach at Grand Valley State University.
+Steve Jones is in his ninth year as the jumps coach at Grand Valley State University.
 Before GVSU, he spent three seasons at Minnesota State University-Mankato where he worked with jumpers, multi-event athletes, throwers, and sprinters.
 While at MSU, Jones' athletes set several school records in addition to winning eight All-American accolades.
 Jones assisted in coaching the 2007 USATF US National High Jump Champion Jim Dilling (2.30m), who also won four Division II National high jump competitions.